Train a Real-world Local Path Planner in One Hour via Partially Decoupled Reinforcement Learning and Vectorized Diversity: Methodology

 \subsubsection{Conversion-free data flow}

 Due to disparate implementation, most simulators to date have different data flow compared with the DRL algorithm.
+That is, different data representation formats are used by the simulator and agent.
 Consequently, it is inevitable to perform certain data format conversions during training.
-A common case is from the \textit{List} format in \textit{Python}\footnote{https://www.python.org} (generated by the simulator, stored in RAM) to the \textit{Tensor} format in \textit{Pytorch}\footnote{https://pytorch.org} (utilized by the deep neural networks, stored in GPU).
+A common case is from the \textit{List} format in \textit{Python}\footnotemark[5] (generated by the simulator, stored in RAM) to the \textit{tensor} format in \textit{torch}\footnotemark[2] (utilized by the deep neural networks, stored in GPU).
 Such conversion is tedious and time-consuming, which slows down the training and can be even aggravated in a large-scale learning framework that requires high data throughput.
-To tackle this issue, we implemented the Sparrow with the prevalent machine learning framework \textit{Pytorch} such that the data generated by Sparrow is already in \textit{Pytorch.Tensor} format, thus obviating the conversion procedure.
+To tackle this issue, we implemented the Sparrow with the prevalent machine learning framework \textit{torch}\footnotemark[2] such that the data generated by Sparrow is already stored in GPU under \textit{torch.tensor}\footnotemark[2] format, thus obviating the conversion procedure.
+Concurrently, to facilitate seamless integration with DRL algorithms, we provide standard RL-API, including \textit{reset()} and \textit{step()} functions, with inherent normalization integrated.